facebook/react/docs/_posts/2015-12-16-ismounted-antipattern.md

 }
 ```

-If you use ES6 promises, you may need to wrap your promise in order to manage what happens once it has resolved with the intent of preventing the subsequent 'then' from executing.
+If you use ES6 promises, you will need to manage your promise in order to prevent the `then` stage of the Promise chain from executing.

 ```js
 const managedPromise = managePromise(